Interface Query

 JDBC resources are closed automatically when streamFunction returns (or throws), so the stream must be fully consumed within that callback.
 Do not escape the stream from the function.

 The stream must be consumed within the scope of the transaction or connection that created it.
+If the stream participates in a Pyranid transaction, it must also be closed by the thread that opened it.

 Type Parameters: